johnnoone/pytest-gitscope/README.md

 **Smart test filtering based on Git revisions**

-A pytest plugin that intelligently filters and runs only the tests affected by changes in a specific Git revision or commit range.
-Instead of running your entire test suite, pytest-gitscope analyzes your Git history to determine which tests are relevant to your recent changes.
+pytest-gitscope is a pragmatic pytest plugin that runs only the tests that matter.
+By analyzing your Git history, it intelligently determines which tests are affected by your changes, helping you ship faster.

 ## Features

+Testing everything on every change is thorough but impractical. pytest-gitscope follows the principle of "test what changed" – giving you confidence in your modifications while respecting your time.

 - 🎯 **Targeted Testing** - Run only tests related to modified files
 - ⚡ **Fast Execution** - Dramatically reduce test execution time